codex-academy/Nelisa/4_Database_setup.md

 * create tables and relationships using a script files
 * display data on a screen from a Database using Express JS

+Read more about databases [here](http://database.projectcodex.co)

 # Modules to install:

-* mysql - to access mysql from nodejs
+* Node module for [mysql](https://www.npmjs.com/package/mysql) - to access mysql from nodejs
+* Find years